znewton/azgaarfmg-to-obsidianmd/README.md

 ## Usage

 1. Generate a fantasy map using [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/)
+    - Really familiarize yourself with this incredibly powerful tool ([Quick Start Guide](https://github.com/Azgaar/Fantasy-Map-Generator/wiki/Quick-Start-Tutorial))
+    - **Tip**: If you have a specific genre or ✨vibe✨ you're going for, once you are happy with the baseline of the world (e.g. continents) explore regeneration options of things like states and cultures.
+This will let you adjust the world's peoples to match your mental image.
-1. ***Important!*** Go to the "Tools" tab in the top left, then open each of the following "Edit" windows to calculate area and population values: Burgs, Cultures, Diplomacy, NameBases, Provinces (select State = All), States, Religions, and Routes.
+1. ***Important!*** Go to the "Tools" tab in the top left, then open each of the following "Edit" windows to prompt calculation of values like area and population:
+    - Burgs
+    - Cultures
+    - Diplomacy
+    - NameBases
+    - Provinces (select State = All)
+    - States
+    - Religions
+    - Routes
 1. "Export" `full` JSON (saves a .json file to your Downloads folder)
+1. "Save" `machine` (saves a .map file to your Downloads folder)
+1. Configure a "stylistic" image of the map for visual reference (to be used within "homepage" leaflet map).
+    - **Tip**: Rivers & Routes are redundant.
+They are included in the output of the script as interactive leaflet map features.
+    - *Personally*, I like the look of the following layers: Texture, Heightmap, Relief, States, Zones, Borders, Ice, Labels, Scale Bar, and Vignette.
+Also, set "Options > Rendering" to Best Quality.
+1. "Export" `.svg` image (size doesn't matter) with "Show all labels" checked.
-1. Run `npm run convert -- --map ~/path/to/fmg.json --out ~/path/to/obsidian-vault`
+1. Run `npm run convert -- --map ~/path/to/exported-map.map --json ~/path/to/exported-map.map --img ~/path/to/exported-map.svg --out ~/path/to/obsidian-vault`